bomj321/test-mangus/README.md

 npm run migrations:run
 npm run migrations:show

-## If you will use docker, use this commands to install images
+## If you will use docker, use this command to install images
 - docker-compose up -d

-## Other specials commands
+## Others specials commands
 - docker-compose ps
 - docker inspect //GET IP ADDRESS to use PGADMIN IF you will use POSTGRESS
 - docker-compose down